Because of Big Noise's efforts, Bela Fleck's

 won eight Grammys along the way (not to mention the 20 nominations,

-of the slaves brought that instrument, and the knowledge
+West Africans, many of the slaves brought that instrument,

-of how to make it, to the United States.
-On plantations
+and the knowledge of how to make it, to the United States.

-in the American South, slaves were not allowed to play drums,
+On plantations in the American South, slaves were not allowed

-but they were allowed to play the banjo.
-Soon, whites started
+to play drums, but they were allowed to play the banjo.

-copying it, and the banjo evolved into the instrument we
+Soon, whites started copying it, and the banjo evolved into

-know today ‚ and became a part of American culture.
-BÈla
+the instrument we know today - and became a part of American

-wanted to go to Africa to trace the roots of the banjo,
+culture.
+Bela wanted to go to Africa to trace the roots

 But Bela's journey was also